Carlre2804/Beal-Conjecture/README.md

 ---

 ### 🛠️ The Discovery Toolkit
-Before the final proof, an empirical study was conducted to hypothesize the structural contradiction.
+Before the final proof, an empirical study was conducted to investigate and hypothesize the structural contradiction.
 These files represent the **Discovery Phase** of the project:

 * **`Noise_Invariant_Lab.lean`**: Investigating the stability of valuations under different power configurations.
 * **`Residual_One_Invariant.lean`**: Testing the hypothesis that the floor of 1 is a structural constant.